aumcode/nfx/README.md

 [Documentation http://nfxlib.com](http://nfxlib.com)

-NFX is a modern .NET full stack framework designed for cloud and for premises.
+NFX is a modern .NET full stack framework designed for building cloud and on-premises apps.
 It is written in C# and runs on a CLR machine.
 NFX supports app containers, configuration, big memory heaps, IPC, and functions that significantly simplify the development of large distributed systems.
 It boosts performance and simplifies the development (such as services/web).
-The majority of the achievements are possible because of a few key things:
+The majority of the achievements are possible because of the following key features:

 * Unification of design - all components are written in the same way
-* Sophisticated serialization mechanism - moves objects between nodes
+* Sophisticated serialization mechanism - moves objects between distributed processes/nodes (aka "teleportation")
-* Object Pile - a 100%-managed "Big Memory" approach for utilization of hundreds of gigabytes of ram without GC stalls
+* Object Pile - a 100%-managed "Big Memory" approach for utilization of hundreds of gigabytes of RAM without GC stalls

 promoting: